kylecorry31/Trail-Sense/guides/en-US/guide_tool_weather.txt

 The current pressure system is also displayed.
 Low pressure often means poor weather, while high pressure indicates fair conditions.
 Clicking on it provides a description of the pressure system.

+You can change the history duration in Settings > Weather > "Pressure history".

 ### Temperature
 The current temperature, sourced from historical data or the onboard thermometer, is shown in the weather list.
 Daily high/low temperatures are also provided using historical data.
 Clicking on the current temperature reveals a temperature history chart, while clicking on high/low temperatures displays a 24-hour temperature prediction chart based on historical temperatures.